pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`get the width of the Surface`
       | :sg:`get_width() -> width`

       Return the width of the Surface in pixels.
+Can also be accessed with :attr:`width`

       .. ## Surface.get_width ##